olliejday/rl-algorithms/src/README.md

     * Continuous actions only
     * Reparamaterised or REINFORCE style gradients
     * Two Q functions for greater stability (similar to Double DQN)

+## Custom Models

+To define custom networks, follow the example models in `models.py` for a given algorithm.
+In practice most common models can follow the structure of the provided models, just changing the specific layers used in them to define new networks.

+For example, some algorithms use subclasses of `tensorflow.keras.Model` to define networks.
+For this you must define the model in `__init__()` or `build()` functions that will be called.
+You must then define procedures to return outputs of a model for passed inputs to `call(inputs)`.
+More details of this subclassing can be found in Tensorflow documentation.